Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 QUIC implementations SHOULD use Datagram Path MTU Discovery techniques (Datagram PMTUD).

 ## Round-Trip Time (RTT) and Bottleneck Bandwidth (BB) {#rtt}
-Before stateful QUIC testing can begin, it is important to determine the baseline RTT (i.e., non-congested inherent delay) and BB of the end-to-end network to be tested.
+Before stateful QUIC testing can begin, it is important to determine the baseline RTT (i.e. non-congested inherent delay) and BB of the end-to-end network to be tested.
 These measurements are used to calculate the BDP and to provide estimates for the congestion control credit and Send Socket Buffer sizes that SHOULD be used in subsequent test steps.

 ## Measuring RTT